 One of the best-bird watching areas is Hodenpyl Woods on the north side of Reeds Lake, in East Grand Rapids.
 The 43.9-acre nature preserve has a .9-mile loop trail that meanders through the woods and wetlands.
 White-tail deer and great horned owls are known to live there.
 Reeds Lake's northwest shoreline also is good for birds.
 More than 190 species have been identified there by the Grand Rapids Audubon Club.
 The accessible floating boardwalks at Waterfront Park go out through the marsh and offer a great platform for spotting birds, or for fishing.
 Pick up a "Common Birds Found at Reeds Lake" checklist brochure at the kiosk there.

 Grand Rapids has 74 city park and public spaces, but eight of them have designated natural areas, undeveloped places left to nature for people to enjoy.
-Six of those are within 10 minutes of the Amway Plaza Grand Hotel.
+Six of those are within 10 minutes of downtown hotels.
 They include the Huff, Fourth St. Woods, Burton Woods, Richmond Hills, and Ball Perkins parks.
 More details on each can be found on the Friends of Grand Rapids Parks website.